Strata Florida Abbey: Dissolution

 Beginning in 1539, Henry VIII used his dissatisfaction with the Catholic Church in Rome to dissolve and sack the monasteries of England and Wales.
 Strata Florida Abbey was dissolved in 1539 by church commissioners.
 The buildings and their contents were valued and then sold off.
 The church and most of the ancillary buildings were demolished for building materials such as the window glass and stone as well as the roof tiles and lead.
 However, the refectory and dormitory were rebuilt as Tŷ Abaty, a house for the local gentry.
-The property has been owned by a number of notable families including the Steadmans and the Powells of Nanteos.
+The property has been owned by a number of notable families including the Stedmans and the Powells of Nanteos.
 Much of the former monastic lands of the Cistercian abbey at Strata Florida were given to Thomas Cromwell, 1st Earl of Essex who sold them on to Sir John Vaughan, of Trawsgoed.
 Through his marriage to Jane Stedman, daughter of John Stedman of Ystrad Fflur and Cilcennin, he gained more land on which to create the large Trawsgoed estate.

 The present parish church of St. Mary, within the boundaries of the graveyard, may have been built with stone taken from the monastic site.